Antonio Floro Flores: Genoa

 In January 2013 he left for Genoa for a fee of around €6.3 million, made up of cash plus 50% of the registration rights of Masahudu Alhassan and Alexander Merkel which were valued at €1.5 million and €4 million respectively.
 However, he only scored 2 goals during the remainder of the season, 10 goals behind team top-scorer Marco Borriello.

 In the 2013–14 season, Genoa sold Ciro Immobile and elected not to sign Boriello but Floro Flores found himself behind Alberto Gilardino who had been recalled from loan.
 Floro Flores was the substitute in the first game of 2013–14 Coppa Italia and the first round of 2013–14 Serie A; in the second round (1 September) Floro Flores was the starting forward.
 However, he was substituted in the 57th minute, as well as sold on the next day.

 Sassuolo

 On 2 September 2013, Floro Flores left for Sassuolo on a temporary deal for €1 million with an option to purchase.
 He retained his no.83 shirt number for his new team.

 At the end of season Sassuolo bought Floro Flores and Davide Biondini outright, for €2.5 million and €1.3 million respectively.

 Chievo

 On 1 February 2016, Floro Flores was signed by Chievo in a temporary deal, replacing Alberto Paloschi.
 Chievo also had an obligation to buy at the end of season.

 Floro Flores was loaned to Bari on 20 January 2017.
 On 13 July, the loan was renewed.

 Casertana

 On 29 January 2020, he announced his retirement from playing.

 Coaching career

 A few months after retiring, on 20 August 2020, Flores was appointed head coach of Casertanas's U17 team, and was simultaneously also appointed as head of the youth sector of the club.

+In 2024, he was named youth coach of Benevento, in charge of the Under-19 team.
+On 11 November 2025, he was promoted to head coach of the first team in the Serie C league, following the dismissal of Gaetano Auteri.